Improving Data Efficiency for LLM Reinforcement Fine-tuning Through Difficulty-targeted Online Data Selection and Rollout Replay: Discussions

 \subsection{Extended Related Work}

-RL fine-tuning of LLMs (with verifiable rewards) has recently attracted significant attention, driven in part by the success of DeepSeek-R1~\citep{deepseekr1}.
-Compared to the original GRPO algorithm~\citep{shao2024deepseekmath}, recent work has proposed several algorithmic improvements: DAPO~\citep{yu2025dapo} introduces techniques such as clip-higher, dynamic sampling, token-level policy gradient loss, and overlong reward shaping; Dr. GRPO~\citep{liu2503understanding} removes the length and standard deviation normalization terms to improve stability.
-Beyond these algorithmic enhancements, \citet{vojnovic2025alignment} and \citet{mroueh2025reinforcement} provide theoretical insights into GRPO, while \citet{zeng2025simplerl} and \citet{yeo2025demystifying} conduct large-scale empirical studies across models, sharing key design choices that enable RL fine-tuning.
+RL fine-tuning for LLMs (with verifiable rewards) has recently attracted significant attention, driven in part by the success of DeepSeek-R1~\citep{deepseekr1}.
+Compared to the original GRPO algorithm~\citep{shao2024deepseekmath}, recent work has proposed several algorithmic improvements: DAPO~\citep{yu2025dapo} introduces techniques such as clip-higher, dynamic sampling, token-level policy gradient loss, and overlong reward shaping, while Dr. GRPO~\citep{liu2503understanding} removes the length and standard deviation normalization terms to improve stability.
+Beyond these algorithmic enhancements, \citep{vojnovic2025alignment,mroueh2025reinforcement} provide theoretical insights into GRPO, while \citep{zeng2025simplerl,yeo2025demystifying} conduct large-scale empirical studies across models, identifying key design choices that enable effective RL fine-tuning.

-In contrast, relatively little attention has been paid to data-centric approaches.
+In contrast, relatively little attention has been paid to data-centric approaches, despite their demonstrated potential in other areas of LLM training~\citep{kang2024get,kang2024autoscale, deng2025survey}.
 LIMR~\citep{li2025limr} explores a static data selection strategy for RL fine-tuning by prioritizing samples based on their alignment with the policy’s learning trajectory.
 However, it requires a full training run over the entire dataset beforehand, limiting its practicality.
 Our online data selection method \texttt{DOTS} is more efficient and applicable in realistic settings.
-In addition, prior work has not explored the use of rollout replay in GRPO, which we show can further reduce training costs.
+In addition, prior work has not explored the use of rollout replay in LLM RL fine-tuning, which we show can further reduce training costs.